Blothorn/FTD/WeaponGuidance/STPG.md

 ### Basic settings
 + `Type`: 0 for lasers, 1 for cannon, 2 for missiles.
 For turreted weapons, use the weapon type on the turret.
 + `TargetList`: The virtual mainframe that will be used for targetting.
++ `Stagger`: Minimum time between consecutive firings.
+Applies per controller (and is thus completely seperate from stagger among the missiles attached to a controller).
+Defaults to none.
++ `SecantInterval` (optional): `Time -> Int`.
+The number of ticks over which to average velocity as a function of the time to target.
+This should usually converge to (0,0); higher values provide more smoothing but are slower to react to changes in direction.
+Defaults to a sensible value if nil (`math.ceil(40*ttt)`).

 ### Firing restrictions.
 Note that target list restrictions determine whether a weapon system attempts to engage a target, and the weapon system settings whether it actually fires.
 This allows actions such as pre-aiming weapons at out-of-range (but closing) targets.